 - Avg: Regulatory compliance with some MCL's is based on running annual average of monthly samples. - Maximum Contaminant Level (MCL): the highest level of a contaminant that is allowed in drinking water.
-MCL's are set as close to the MCLG's as feasible using the best available treatment technology. - Maximum Contaminant Level Goal (MCLG): the level of contaminant in drinking water below which there is no know or expected risk to health.
-MCLG's all for a margin of safety. - Maximum residual disinfectant level (MRDL): the highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum residual disinfectant level goal (MRDLG): The level of a drinking water disinfectant below which there is no know or expected risk to health, MRDLG's do not reflect the benefits of the use of disinfectants to control microbial contaminants. - MFL: million fibers per liter (a measure of asbestos) - Na: not applicable. - NTU: nephelometric turbidity units (a measure of turbidity) - pCi/L: picocuries per liter ( a measure of radioactivity) - ppb: micrograms per liter or parts per billion-or one ounce in 7,350,000 gallons of water. - ppm: milligrams per liter or parts per million-or one ounce in 7,350 gallons of water. - ppt: parts per trillion, or nanograms per liter (ng/L) - ppq: parts per quadrillion, or pictograms per liter (pg/L)
+MCL's are set as close to the MCLG's as feasible using the best available treatment technology. - Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine(if possible) why total coliform bacteria have been found in our water system. - Maximum Contaminant Level Goal (MCLG): the level of contaminant in drinking water below which there is no know or expected risk to health.
+MCLG's all for a margin of safety. - Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions. - Maximum residual disinfectant level (MRDL): the highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum residual disinfectant level goal (MRDLG): The level of a drinking water disinfectant below which there is no know or expected risk to health, MRDLG's do not reflect the benefits of the use of disinfectants to control microbial contaminants. - MFL: million fibers per liter (a measure of asbestos) - mrem: millirems per year (a measure of radiation absorbed by the body) - Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+ALG's allow for a margin of safety. - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Na: not applicable. - NTU: nephelometric turbidity units (a measure of turbidity) - pCi/L: picocuries per liter (a measure of radioactivity) - ppb: micrograms per liter or parts per billion-or one ounce in 7,350,000 gallons of water. - ppm: milligrams per liter or parts per million-or one ounce in 7,350 gallons of water. - Treatment Technique or TI: A required process intended to reduce the level of a contaminant in drinking water. - ppt: parts per trillion, or nanograms per liter (ng/L) - ppg: parts per quadrillion, or pictograms per liter (pg/L)